katehu/katehu.github.io/publications.md

 ## Epistemology <a name="epistemology"></a>

 My next interest is to discuss the concept of objectivity and its use in statistical research.
-Please email me if you are interested in discussion.
+Please email me if you are interested in discussion.<br/>

 **Jie Kate Hu** , Xianlong Wang, Pei Wang <br/>
 “Testing Gene-gene Interactions in Genome Wide Association Studies”<br/>